djsperka/vsg-progs/src/Attention/README.txt

 trigger.
 So, if an "F" is sent, then the "W" will draw the cue circle around the "s" stim.
 The "w" will turn off the cue circle.

+Lollipops: These go on and off with the fixation point.
+Does not have a separate trigger.
-Lollipops: This and cue circles are mutually exclusive.
+This and cue circles are mutually exclusive.
 The -c, -l and -G options can be used here (though they have defaults of -c .1 -l .75 -G .5).
 The length of the stick is the distance from the edge of the cue circle to the fixpt center MINUS the gap.
 The fraction "-l" specifies how to place the line in that space; .75 centers it with equal